fattyageboy/berthcare/design-documentation/design-system/components/buttons.md

 **Why larger:**

-- Nurses wear latex and nitrile gloves
+- caregivers wear latex and nitrile gloves
 - Users may have tremors or limited dexterity
 - Larger targets reduce mis-taps and frustration